crushen/RSVP/README.md

 #### So far, I have added these things to the app:

 * Changed the checkbox to say 'Confirm' when unchecked, and 'Confirmed' once checked (previously it was always 'Confirmed').
 I did this by targeting the text node of the label with checkbox.parentNode.childNodes[0], and storing in a let named label.
 Then I changed the nodeValue of label to 'Confirmed' when checked = true, and 'Confirm' when checked = false.
 * Form validation - First I added an error message to the HTML, and used CSS to set it's display property to 'none'.
 Then I used a conditional statment in the Submit event.
-If the input field is empty, the error message's display proerpty will change to block.
-Otherwise it will display none again, and the rest of the event will run.
+If the input field is empty, the error message's display proerpty will change to 'block'.
+Otherwise it will display 'none' again, and the rest of the event will run.

 #### These are things that will be added in the future: